SBS-team/rails_team_logo/README.md

      $  "World"

  Also, you can use rails variables here.
 Or whatever you want.
- Before you define IMPORTANT constant "Params" you can any rails operations as you wish.
+ Before you define IMPORTANT constant `Params` you can any rails operations as you wish.
  For example:

      $  user_count = User.count